“We wander for distraction, but we travel for fulfillment.” ~ Hilaire Belloc

 *Note to self: not a good idea to eat dinner after 9:00 p.m.

 The next day began with a Florence city tour.
-We visited the Galleria dell Accademia and saw Michaelangelo’s famous statue of David.
+We visited the Galleria della Accademia and saw Michaelangelo’s famous statue of David.
 The tour was nice, but the tour guide was a bit on the boring side.
 He focused so much on how Michaelangelo was Catholic yet created a statue of David without circumcision.
-I really did not care for that and don’t think it was part of the history.
+I really did not care for that and don’t think it was part of history.
 Other than the tour guide, it was a great experience.
 We then walked to the Duomo whose dome was designed by Brunelleschi and viewed the baptistery’s Gates of Paradise.
 We continued with our tour guide, Simoné, to the museum of Signoria Square ending at Ponte Vecchio.
-After Ponte Vecchio, we continued towards Luciano’s Leather Factory in Piazza di Santa Croce with a beautiful collection of bags and wallets – a bit pricey but great quality.
+After Ponte Vecchio, we visited Luciano’s Leather Factory in Piazza di Santa Croce which had a beautiful collection of bags and wallets – a bit pricey but great quality.
 We also made our way to Mercato de Porcellino in Piazza del Mercato Nuovo – a great place to visit for leather, tapestries, table clothes, silk ties, scarves, jewelry, souvenirs, etc., at great prices.

-That night we gathered with our group and drove through a panoramic view towards an authentic Tuscan restaurant in the countryside, Ristorante i Tre Pini, for dinner.
+That night we gathered with our group and drove through a panoramic route towards an authentic Tuscan restaurant in the countryside, Ristorante i Tre Pini, for dinner.
 We were greeted with their very own Prosecco Azul and live music.
 Dinner was served in courses and it was a lot.
 That dinner was delicious, the atmosphere was great, the music was entertaining and fun – overall a wonderful experience and night.
 Florence was amazing!